-DANIEL PETERSCHMIDT: When Matt went into Second Life over a decade ago, he wasn’t expecting it would end up meaning so much to him.
+D PETERSCHMIDT: When Matt went into Second Life over a decade ago, he wasn’t expecting it would end up meaning so much to him.

 MATT BURR: It kind of snuck up on me that it would become so important.
 I have a great family.
 And I have a lot of great friends.
 But this is just a particular idiosyncratic interest I have that I don’t really have a real life community to share it with.
 But here, I do.
 And so I just don’t want to lose it.

-DANIEL PETERSCHMIDT: Although Matt has spent less time in Second Life than he thought he would during quarantine, it’s still a valuable place for him.
+D PETERSCHMIDT: Although Matt has spent less time in Second Life than he thought he would during quarantine, it’s still a valuable place for him.

 If you didn’t have the history that you do in Second Life, do you think your emotional well-being would be worse off right now?

 MATT BURR: Yes, I definitely do.
 Because I have this great resource that’s going to help me cope with it.
 It is a comfort to me to know that Second Life is right there, just a click away, if I start feeling lonely or something.